All musicians need websites to present their work to the world, attract concert presenters, and establish relationships with fans.

 - Contact page, with a fill-in form

-Gather photos, edit your recordings, draft your bio and other text – this step is typically the most time-intensive part of the site-creation process.
+In total, this content-gathering step is typically the most time-intensive part of the site-creation process.

 With all of your content in hand, you’re ready to build.
 For starters, you’ll need to purchase a domain name, if you don’t already own one (i.e., a URL such as yourname.com); the domain can typically be acquired via the company that hosts your site.